How to get a debt relief order

 - defer the order if they need to find out more information to make a decision

 After you've applied for a DRO, you must co-operate with the official receiver.
-This means answering their questions and providing any further information they may ask for.
+This means answering their questions and providing any further information they might ask for.
+It’s important that you let the official receiver know if your income goes up or you receive a lump sum, for example a tax refund or backdated benefit award.

 If your application is turned down, you'll be given written reasons why it's been refused.
-You may be able to challenge the decision.
+You might be able to challenge the decision.